bahanonu/ciatah/README.md

 - __Install__ Clone the `calciumImagingAnalysis` repository (using [GitHub desktop](https://desktop.github.com/) or command line) or download the repository zip and unzip (e.g. run below MATLAB command).
   - Point the MATLAB path to the `calciumImagingAnalysis` root folder (*NOT* `@calciumImagingAnalysis` sub-folder in the repository).
-  - Alternatively, download the package from `File Exchange` using the Add-Ons explorer in MATLAB.
+  - Alternatively (not recommended since lags GitHub repository), download the package from `File Exchange` using the Add-Ons explorer in MATLAB.
 See `calciumImagingAnalysis` entry at:
  [![View calciumImagingAnalysis on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/75466-calciumimaginganalysis) or https://www.mathworks.com/matlabcentral/fileexchange/75466-calciumimaginganalysis.

  ```Matlab